Androgynos: Early references in Jewish literature

-Though not explicitly mentioned anywhere in the Hebrew Bible itself, the idea of the androgynos is brought up in Genesis Rabbah, a Jewish commentary on the Bible written sometime between 300CE and 500CE.
+This is mentioned in the Jewish midrash, the idea of the androgynos is brought up in Genesis Rabbah, a Jewish commentary on the Bible written sometime between 300 CE and 500 CE.
 The commentator asserts that Adam, in the story of Creation, was created by God as an androgynos.
 It continues to say that later, when Eve was fashioned from his rib, God separated out the sexes, assigning Adam as male and Eve as female.
 While there are commentators who disagree with this approach of Genesis Rabbah, the explanation has become a well-known and respected theory within Jewish Biblical interpretation.
 The widely studied commentator Rashi is one notable example of a personality who adopted this approach.

 Talmudic discourse and theoretical classification

 The nature of the androgynos is a topic first expanded upon explicitly in the Mishna, where debate arises as to the individual's classification as either male or female.
 The Talmud discusses it primarily in two places, in Tractate Bikkurim and in Tractate Yevamot.
 One opinion in Tractate Bikkurim indicates that the androgynos has elements of the male, elements of the female, elements of both, and elements of neither.
 The other opinion insists that the androgynos is its own sex—a category unto itself.
 Yevamot conducts a much lengthier analysis, where a variety of different approaches are considered in light of the opinions established in Bikkurim.
 In these discussions, the Talmudic personalities delineate four theoretical categories into which the androgynos may fall: